-In an order, Union Home Secretary Ajay Bhalla said priority will be given to compelling cases in distress including migrant workers, labourers who have been laid off and those faced with expiry of short term visas.
+In an order, Union Home Secretary Ajay Bhalla said priority will be given to compelling cases in distress including migrant workers, laborers who have been laid off and those faced with expiry of short-term visas.

-Persons with medical emergency, pregnant women, elderly, those required to return to India due to death of family member, and students will also be given preference, the home ministry said.
+Persons with medical emergencies, pregnant women, the elderly, those required to return to India due to the death of a family member, and students will also be given preference, the home ministry said.

 According to union government sources, over 3 lakh people in the Gulf countries have registered for the evacuation.

 The sources also said the Ministry of External Affairs(MEA) will provide a database to states and central ministries for employing skilled workers who are returning after losing jobs in the Gulf.

 According to sources, over 10,000 Indians in the Gulf region were found to have contracted coronavirus while 84 of them have died.

 The immediate focus of the multi-agency operation christened ‘Vande Bharat Mission’ will be to bring back Indians from the Gulf, countries in the neighbourhood as well as from the US, the UK and Singapore.
 According to estimates, around 1.4 crore Indians are staying in various parts of the world.